ASP.NET vs ASP.NET Core

 NET is a C#, C++, F# framework that makes desktop development easier and faster.

-ASP.NET is a framework that has the same functionality as .NET, only it’s adapted to writing backend for web pages and web apps.
+ASP.NET is a framework that has the same functionality as .NET; it’s only adapted for writing the backend for web pages and web apps.

 Developers can use the same tools, libraries, and infrastructure to build web and desktop projects.
 This way, a desktop development team can easily learn backend development, development takes less time, and cross-platform development becomes more effortless.